bartbutenaers/node-red-contrib-process-resources/README.md

 + The *'processCount'* contains the total number of processes (i.e. both the main process and all of its child processes).

 ### Visualization in line charts
-Line charts are a nice way to show the history of these metrics, since you can easily spot trends.
+Line charts are a useful way to show the history of these metrics, which allow you to easily spot (interruptions of) trends.

 The following flow fills 3 separate line charts (cpu, memory and process count):